open-telemetry/opentelemetry.io/content/en/docs/concepts/data-sources.md

 involved in a request as it flows through a system.
 A `span` contains a _span context_, which is a set of globally unique identifiers that represent the unique request that each `span` is a part of.
-A `span` provides Request, Error and Duration (RED) metrics that can be extracted used to debug availability as well as performance issues.
+A `span` provides Request, Error and Duration (RED) metrics that can be used to debug availability as well as performance issues.

 A `trace` contains a single _root span_ which encapsulates the end-to-end latency